oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 type: conversion
 github: https://github.com/oktadev/okta-spring-boot-vue-crud-example
 changelog:
-- 2022-08-19: Updated post to use Auth0.
-Rewrote post to use Quasar for the view.
-Updated Spring Boot to 3.0.0.
+- 2022-12-22: Updated post to use Auth0 and Spring Boot 3.0.
+You can find the changes to this post in [okta-blog#1284](https://github.com/oktadev/okta-blog/pull/1284).
 ---

 You will use Vue and Spring Boot to build a todo list web application.
 The application will include CRUD abilities, meaning that you can **c**reate, **r**ead, **u**pdate, and **d**elete the todo items on the Spring Boot API via the client.
 The Vue frontend client will use the Quasar framework for the presentation.
 OAuth 2.0 and OpenID Connect (OIDC) will secure the Spring Boot API and the Vue client, initially by using Okta as the security provider.
 Then, at the end of the tutorial, you will also see how to use Auth0 as the security provider.